richardanaya/shoji/README.md

 <a href="https://docs.rs/shoji"><img src="https://img.shields.io/badge/docs-latest-blue.svg?style=flat-square" alt="docs.rs docs" /></a>

-A vbox/hbox layout library implemented in Rust.
-Shoji allows your layout tree and it's calculations to be separate from your render tree.
+A vbox/hbox layout library implemented in Rust.  `shoji` allows your layout tree and it's calculations to be separate from your render tree.
 It's built for speed and style.

 ```rust
 [dependencies]